rodneyshupe/Cookbook/Recipes/Entrees/Misc/CamsHotDish.rst

 Directions
 ----------
-1. Preheat oven to 350°F.
+1. Preheat oven to 350F.
-2. In a medium high nonstick pan sauté onions until transparent, add ground beef and brown.
+2. In a medium high nonstick pan saute onions until transparent, add ground beef and brown.
 Transfer to a large bowl.
 3. Cook celery for 7 minutes, save liquid and add to bowl with meat.
 4. Add tomato soup, mushroom soup, molasses, and soy sauce to bowl and